Merecski/Dynamic-Scheduling-Scoreboarding/README.md

+# MIPS Scoreboarding and Tomasulo Algorithm

-# EECE 552 Computer Design MIPS Scoreboarding Algorithm Project
+# EECE 552 Computer Design

 ### Authors: Eugene Merecki

 ### Description:

+#### Scoreboarding

 Scoreboarding is a centralized method, first used in the CDC 6600 computer, for dynamically scheduling a pipeline so that the instructions can execute out of order when there are no conflicts and the hardware is available.

 Instructions are decoded in order and go through the following four stages.
 - Issue
 - Read Operands
 - Execution
 - Write Result

+#### Tomasulo’s

+Tomasulo’s algorithm is a computer architecture hardware algorithm for dynamic scheduling of instructions that allows out-of-order execution and enables more efficient use of multiple execution units.

+Instructions are decoded in order and go through the following four stages.
+- Issue
+- Execution
+- Write Result

+#### Note

 This program is coded in Python 2.7.12 then converted to Python 3.7